 It’s In the Details

-Don’t overlook the small details.
+Don’t overlook the small details when you update your bathroom.
 A few changes here and there can pull together the entire look of your new bathroom.
 The top 5 details you shouldn’t overlook are:

 - Change the linens.
 It’s well worth the small expense to add a new shower curtain and bathroom rug.
 If your towels are on display, consider upgrading these, too.

 - Upgrade your old unframed builder’s mirror without replacing it.
 You can build your own frame from molding to give it a finished look.

 - Add paneling or a chair rail to the walls.
 These small details can have a big impact.